 The Views + Picture Spots

 Make sure to bring your camera to Fricoland — the whole area is rather picturesque, with a set of covered platforms that wind their way along the cliffside.
 There is also a swing set that overlooks the ocean that makes for a prime photo op.
 At the entrance of this whole place, you can see the world "Fricolandia" spelled out in big, colorful, block letters on a wooden sign.
 The sunset views from the cliffs are also topnotch.
+Same with the boardwalks.
 All give you quite the opportunity for a mini-photo shoot!

 Planning Your Visit